How effective are steroids?

 Photo of a couple riding bikes

 Natural steroids are made in the adrenal glands.
 They have various effects, such as reducing inflammation and swelling.
 The steroids used in medications are made artificially.
-In the treatment of carpal tunnel syndrome, steroids are typically considered if wearing a splint hasn't made any difference.
+In the treatment of carpal tunnel syndrome, steroids are typically considered if wearing a splint hasn’t helped.
 They can either be injected into the tissue as a solution or taken as a tablet.
 The injections are usually the preferred form of treatment because they are more effective than tablets.

 How effective are steroid injections?

 Injecting steroids near the carpal tunnel is a common treatment.
-Steroids reduce swelling in the connective tissue in the carpal tunnel, which relieves the pressure on the median nerve.
-The benefits of steroid injections have been tested in several studies.
-In these studies, the steroid injections were either compared with other non-surgical treatments or with injections that didn't contain any medication (placebo injections).
+This reduces swelling in the connective tissue of the carpal tunnel and decreases the pressure on the median nerve.

 What are the possible side effects?

-Some people who have very persistent symptoms may consider surgery.
-Surgery is often more effective than regular steroid treatment, but steroid injections sometimes help to avoid surgery or put it off for a while.
-It is also possible to have steroid injections again at regular intervals.
-It isn't clear how effective or safe this is over the long term, though.
+It is possible to have steroid injections again at regular intervals, but isn't clear how effective or safe this is over the long term.
 Regular injections are thought to possibly increase the risk of nerve and tendon damage as well as other side effects.

 How effective are steroid tablets?